Aleut-Geoff-Vaughan/Video-Highlights/README.md

 - **Player Selection**: Use `--select` if your player isn't on the field the whole game
 - **Long Videos**: Use `--trim-start` and `--trim-end` to process only relevant portions (saves time!)
 - **Video Quality**: Works best with 1080p/60fps or 4K/60fps from a stable, elevated sideline view
+- **Ball Detection**: Works best with clear ball visibility - elevated sideline views are ideal for kids' soccer
+- **Tuning Sensitivity**:
+  - Start with default `--speed-sensitivity 2.0`
+  - If you get too many false positives, increase to `2.5` or `3.0`
+  - If you're missing highlights, decrease to `1.5` or `1.0`
+  - Same applies for `--audio-sensitivity`
 - **First Run**: YOLO weights (~6MB) will auto-download on first use
 - **Processing Time**: Expect ~1-2 minutes per minute of video for tracking (varies by hardware)

 ## Troubleshooting

-### No highlights found
+### No highlights found or too few highlights
-- Try lowering detection thresholds by editing `robust_threshold()` k value in the code
+- **Lower sensitivity thresholds**: Use `--speed-sensitivity 1.5` and `--audio-sensitivity 1.5` for more sensitive detection (default is 2.0, old default was 3.0)
+- **Try even lower values**: For very conservative videos, try `--speed-sensitivity 1.0` to catch more moments
+- **Check debug output**: The script now shows detailed detection statistics - look for lines starting with `[debug]` to see threshold values and number of candidates found
 - Use `--select` to ensure the correct player is tracked
-- Check that video has visible player movement
+- Check that video has visible player movement and the ball is detectable

 ### Video file not found
 - Use absolute paths or ensure relative paths are correct